Philippine flying lemur

 The Philippine flying lemur or Philippine colugo (Cynocephalus volans), known locally as kagwang, is one of two species of colugo or "flying lemurs".
 It is monotypic of its genus.
 Although it is called "flying lemur", the Philippine flying lemur is neither a lemur nor does it fly.
 Instead, it glides as it leaps among trees.

 The kagwang belongs to the order Dermoptera that contains only two species, one of which is found in the Philippines, while the other, the Sunda flying lemur, is found in Indonesia, Thailand, Malaysia, and Singapore.
 Recent research from genetic analysis suggests two other species, the Bornean flying lemur and the Javan flying lemur, may exist, as well, but they have yet to be officially classified.

 Both species of Dermoptera are classified under the grandorder Euarchonta, which includes treeshrews and primates, as well as an extinct order of mammals, the Plesiadapiformes.

+Taxonomy

+The genus name Cynocephalus comes from the Ancient Greek κύων (kúon), meaning "dog", and κεφαλή (kephalḗ), meaning "head", because their heads are broad with short snouts like dogs.

 Habitat and ecology

 The Philippine flying lemur is endemic to the southern Philippines.
 Its population is concentrated in the Mindanao region and Bohol.
 It may also be found in Samar and Leyte.

 Colugos are found in heavily forested areas, living mainly high up in the trees in lowland and mountainous forests or sometimes in coconut and rubber plantations, rarely coming down to the ground.
 They spend most of their time at the top of the rainforest canopy or in the forest middle level.
 With their wide patagia and unopposable thumbs, Philippine flying lemurs are rather slow, clumsy climbers, ascending tree trunks in a series of slow lurches with their heads up and limbs spread to grasp the tree.